Concrete and Material Efficiency

 - BUILDING RESEARCH ESTABLISHMENT.
 BRE Environmental & Sustainability Standard BES 6001.
 Framework Standard for Responsible Sourcing.
 Issue 3.1, BRE Global, Watford, 2016.

-Author - Guy Thompson, head of architecture, housing & sustainability at The Concrete Centre
+Written by - Guy Thompson, head of architecture, housing & sustainability at The Concrete Centre